Last updated on March 25, 2023 by Wandering our World

-The Slave Huts at Orange Pan have been kept intact as a living museum and poignant reminder of Bonaire’s history.
+The Slave Huts at Orange Pan have been kept intact as a living museum and poignant reminder of Bonaire’s dark history.

 Another building used during the times of slavery, Mangazina di Rei, has been repurposed as a cultural center.
-Here you can get a guided tour that takes you through Bonaire’s history and culture.
+There you can get a guided tour that takes you through Bonaire’s history and culture.

 The traditions and culture of this island was also formed through its history with the slave trade, and subsequently tambu – a rhythmic music passed down by slaves and that originated on Curaçao – is still a big part of island life.